Confidential Legal Memorandum

 Wilkie Buick / Bieberman Building

-101 apartments anchored by Marc Vetri's Alla Spina and Stephen Starr's Route 6 — two of Philadelphia's most celebrated restaurateurs betting on North Broad.
+101 apartments anchored by Marc Vetri's Alla Spina and Stephen Starr's Route 6 — two of Philadelphia's most celebrated restaurateurs betting on our vision for North Broad.

 2008